sourcegraph/sourcegraph-public-snapshot/doc/admin/pprof.md

 curl -sK -v http://localhost:6060/debug/pprof/heap > heap.out
 ```

-Please then upload `heap.out` for Sourcegraph support to access it.
-If desired, we can send you a shared private Google Drive folder for the upload.
+Once the `heap.out` file has been generated, share it with Sourcegraph support or your account manager for analysis.

 ## Debug ports